35 Idioms About Secrets

 • She blew the whistle at work.

-Other ways to say: Expose, report
+Other ways to say: Expose, report, call out

 14. Keep it close to the vest

-Example Sentence:
+Example Sentences:

 • He kept the idea close to the vest.